What Causes Leaky Gut?

 So, what causes leaky gut and what are the risk factors everyone should know to protect our health?

-The average human digestive tract is home to as many as 1,000 species of microorganisms.
+The average human digestive tract is home to as many as 3 trillion unique species of microorganisms.
 Most of them are harmless — or even helpful — under normal circumstances.

 But when something upsets the balance of these organisms in your gut, otherwise harmless bacteria and yeast can grow out of control and make you sick (candida yeast, h. pylori, E. coli, staph, strep, C. diff).